 HEATING IN SUB-ZERO TEMPS

-As you may remember, two years ago in Eastern Iowa we experienced a long cold snap with sub-zero temperatures.
-Fast forward to 2021 and the sub-zero temperatures have returned.
+As you may remember, three years ago in Eastern Iowa we experienced a long cold snap with sub-zero temperatures.
+Fast forward to 2022 and the sub-zero temperatures have returned.
 As a reminder, follow these steps below for the best heating practices during sub-zero temps.

 - Please raise the temperature in your home 2 to 4 degrees above your normal setting.